What is cultivated meat?

 The future is bright

-Companies have a large toolset available to continue improving upon end-product characteristics.
+Companies have an extensive toolset available to continue improving upon end-product characteristics.
 Improvements in nutrition may be possible by tailoring cell culture media ingredients for desired outcomes, such as increased omega-3 fatty acids or higher vitamin and mineral content.
+Recent studies have also demonstrated tunable levels of intramuscular fat

-Genetic engineering, if permissible, could be used to remove allergens or molecules linked to cancer risk in certain forms of meat.
-It could also insert genes that can fortify products with vitamin A precursors not found in conventional meats, or create personalized nutrition for specific populations.
+If permissible, genetic engineering could remove allergens or molecules linked to cancer risk from certain forms of meat.
+It could also insert genes that fortify products with vitamin A precursors not found in conventional meats or create personalized nutrition for specific populations.

 Consumer research indicates that a majority of consumers are willing to try cultivated meat or even pay a premium.
 Willingness to try is highly correlated to the amount of information given to consumers about the cultivated meat production process and its benefits compared to conventional meats.
-Resources with accessible, educational information about cultivated meat, together with industry transparency, will be crucial for the adoption of the technology.
+Resources with accessible, educational information about cultivated meat, together with industry transparency, will be crucial for adoption.

-The Chicken, a test-kitchen and restaurant in Israel founded by SuperMeat in 2020 allows consumers to dine on cultivated chicken dishes made under the same roof.
+Tasting is believing.
+Recently, countries such as The Netherlands have formalized frameworks for taste tests before market approval, and cultivated meat in Singapore is now available in limited quantities in retail, allowing the first-ever chance for consumers to prepare and cook cultivated meat at home.
 Novel dining experiences and new culinary creations promise to lure in new consumers and redefine how we view our relationship with meat products.
 Cultivated meat promises to be an ever-evolving industry for decades to come!

 Check out additional reading and resources

-Discover papers, GFI resources, ongoing research projects, and research opportunities related to end-product formulation.
+Discover papers, resources, ongoing research projects, and research opportunities related to end-product formulation.

 GFI resources